Karen Blixen: Awards and honors

 For her literary accomplishments, Blixen was awarded the Danish Holberg Medal in 1949, the Ingenio et Arti medal in 1952, granted the inaugural Hans Christian Andersen Scholarship of the Danish Writers Association in 1955 and received the Henrik Pontoppidan Memorial Foundation Grant in 1959.
-Karen Blixen was proposed by the Swedish Academy's Nobel committee to be awarded the 1959 Nobel Prize in Literature, but committee member Eyvind Johnson (who himself would accept the prize fifteen years later) opposed a prize to Blixen arguing that Scandinavians were overrepresentated among Nobel prize laureates in literature, and the members of the Academy surprisingly voted for a prize to the Italian poet Salvatore Quasimodo instead.
-Kjell Espmark and Peter Englund, members of the Swedish Academy, have both described this decision as "a mistake", with Espmark arguing that Blixen is likely to have been better accepted internationally than other Scandinavian Nobel laureates and that the Academy missed an opportunity to correct the underrepresention of female laureates.
+Karen Blixen was proposed by the Swedish Academy's Nobel committee to be awarded the 1959 Nobel Prize in Literature, but committee member Eyvind Johnson (who himself would accept the prize fifteen years later) opposed a prize to Blixen arguing that Scandinavians were overrepresented among Nobel prize laureates in literature, and the members of the Academy surprisingly voted for a prize to the Italian poet Salvatore Quasimodo instead.
+Kjell Espmark and Peter Englund, members of the Swedish Academy, have both described this decision as "a mistake", with Espmark arguing that Blixen is likely to have been better accepted internationally than other Scandinavian Nobel laureates and that the Academy missed an opportunity to correct the underrepresentation of female laureates.
 When Hemingway won the prize in 1954, he stated that Bernard Berenson, Carl Sandburg and Blixen deserved the prize more than he did.
 Although never awarded the prize, she finished in third place behind Graham Greene in 1961, the year Ivo Andrić was awarded the prize.
 In 2012, the 1962 Nobel records were opened after being sealed for 50 years, as is customary, and it was revealed that Blixen was among a shortlist of authors considered for the Nobel Prize in Literature, along with John Steinbeck (the eventual winner), Robert Graves, Lawrence Durrell, and Jean Anouilh.
 Blixen became ineligible after dying in September of that year.

 Blixen's former secretary and house manager, Clara Svendsen wrote a book, Notes about Karen Blixen (Notater om Karen Blixen) in 1974, which told of the transformation of the young woman who moved to Africa into the sophisticated writer.
 Giving personal anecdotes about Blixen's life, Svendsen focused on the private woman behind her public image.
 Blixen's great-nephew, Anders Westenholz, an accomplished writer himself, wrote two books about her and her works: Kraftens horn: myte og virkelighed i Karen Blixens liv (1982) (translated into English as The Power of Aries: myth and reality in Karen Blixen's life and republished in 1987) and Den glemte abe: mand og kvinde hos Karen Blixen (1985) (The Forgotten Ape: man and woman in Karen Blixen).

 Karen Blixen's portrait was featured on the front of the Danish 50-krone banknote, 1997 series, from 7 May 1999 to 25 August 2005.
 She also featured on Danish postage stamps that were issued in 1980 and 1996.
 The Asteroid 3318 Blixen was named in her honor on her 100th birthday.

 On 17 April 2010, Google celebrated her 125th birthday with a Google Doodle.

 The Spanish movie Karen, released in 2021, is a minimalist film about her days in Africa.
 Directed by María Pérez Sanz, Blixen is played by Christina Rosenvinge.